 ActivityHeals HP?Mends Injuries?Other BenefitsAvailable To

-SleepYes (1d20 + END mod)Yes (END + Survival Test per limb)Primary recovery methodBiological characters
+SleepYes (1d20 + 🏊 END MOD)Yes (🏊 END + 🏕 Survival Test per limb)Primary recovery methodBiological characters

-Receive CareEnhanced SleepExtra mend attemptsRequires caregiverSleeping characters
+Receive CareEnhanced SleepMedical item-based treatmentRequires caregiverSleeping characters

-Provide CareNoNo (self)Heals all sleeping alliesMedicine-focused characters
+Provide CareNoNo (self)Treat all sleeping allies with medical itemsMedicine-focused characters

-RepairNo (self)No (self)Fix up to 5 items.
+Repair / CraftNo (self)No (self)Fix up to 5 items.
+Craft at workstations.
 Heals Robots.Anyone with Repair skill

 Read a BookNoNoGain a Book PerkAnyone with a Book